lmagyar/prim-sync/README.md

 ### Primitive FTPd

-- Home tab:
+- Home tab
   - Select "Virtual folders" and follow the relevant [Readme section](https://github.com/wolpi/prim-ftpd#external-sd-card-readwrite-access---android-storage-access-framework)
-- Configuration tab:
+- Configuration tab
   - Authentication
     - Anonymous Login: disable
     - Username/Password: eg. sftp/sftp (will be disabled)
     - Public Key Authentication: disable (will be enabled)
   - Connectivity
     - Server(s) to be started: SFTP only
     - Secure Port: eg. 2222
     - Server Idle Timeout: 0
     - Idle timeout to stop server: eg. 60 or 0
     - Allowed IPs pattern, IP to bind to: at first leave them empty, you can harden your security later
   - UI
     - This is based on your preferences
   - System
     - Server Start Directory: /storage/emulated/0
     - Prevent Standby: enable
     - Announce server in LAN: enable if you use zeroconf (DNS-SD)
     - Servername: make it unique, even if you don't use zeroconf, especially when multiple phones are synced, because this will be used as unique identifier to store the per-device-sync-state between runs
     - SFTP Hostkey algorithms: enable at least ed25519
     - Other options can be left unchanged
 - Stop the server (if you have started)
 - Close and restart the whole app
 - Start the server